microsoft/RTVS-docs/new_for_03.md

 We now let you pick different _scopes_ for the variables in the variable explorer; previously you could only examine variables at global scope.
-Now, with package level scope, we give you a view over all of the variables (including functions, which are just functions bound to variables) defined within a
+Now, with package level scope, we give you a view over all of the variables (including functions, which are just values of type function that are bound to variables) defined within a package:
-package:

 ![](media/variable_explorer_package_contents.png)